-- A friendly group of like minded modellers & flyers always willing to help if you are having difficulties.
+A friendly group of like minded modellers & flyers always willing to offer help and support if you are having difficulties.

-- Monthly News Letter & this Web site!
+Monthly News Letter & this KLAMC Web site!

-These superb aerial photographs of the Roydon Flying Field were taken by Steve using an FPV craft as seen below.
+These superb aerial photographs of the Roydon Flying Field were taken by Steve using an FPV craft.

 They clearly show the Roydon Flying Field and it's beautiful location on Roydon Common.